JiforStudioGames/HitHead/README.md

 Viewing‑Only License (V‑OL) 1.0, July 2025

-© 2025 [Your Name or Organization].
+© 2025 Jifor Studio Games.
 All rights reserved.

 1. Definitions
    “Repository” means the source code, assets, documentation and other materials made available in this GitHub repository.